Effective May 8, 2019

 - TRUSTe’s Advertising Choices

-- To change how Google Analytics collects and uses your information, you may install the Google Analytics Opt-Out Browser by clicking Google Ads Settings
+- To change how Google Analytics collects and uses your information, you may install the Google Analytics Opt-Out Browser by clicking Google Ads Settings page.

 - For your mobile devices, please read your operating system’s instructions.